HaileyEmeline/multiplayer-game/README.md

 I remember in Advanced Programming, you had us write what grade you believe we deserve on the open-ended projects, and I decided to do this here as well.

 1. A short paper outlining the benefits and drawbacks of each server provider: I completed this to the best of my ability, and while my plans eventually changed, I had all the information I could prior to actually beginning to code.
-10/10
+9/10
 2. A development notebook showcasing the design process: I kept notes throughout the project on my updates, but I believe that I could have kept more detailed notes, including screenshots of code and better documentation of what sources I was using that day.
 I believe I mostly explained the final thought process in this documentation.
 19/20
 3. Consistent communication with instructor every 1-2 weeks: 20/20
-4. Video showcasing final project: /5
+4. Video showcasing final project: I am admittedly not very good at recording videos.
+I did my best to show the working project and a simple overview of what goes into running it outside of the code, as well as showing it running in two separate environments.
+However, the video was not very professional, and I believe I could have gone more into detail as to how the actual builds are set up in Unity Cloud.
+4/5
 5. Final project: I accomplished everything I set out to wihtin my final project, and while I did not reach my stretch goals, I believe I showed both a deep understanding of the subject matter and completed a project that demonstrates this understanding.
 The final project is fully functional and well-documented, and includes in-server interactions (shooting, gravity, collisions) and server infrastructure (matchmaking, etc).
-43/45
+I put in quite a bit of work to achieve this finished state, including a ten hour day to ensure it was ready to present, and believe that I maximized my potential for this aspect of the project.
+45/45

 #### Final Thoughts